ODERZO-Flavio-2326083b/FusionSolarPy/README.md

 The new API version seems to use explicit functions to keep a session alive.
 Their usage is currently only derived from the web application.
 In order to support these calls, two new functions were added to the library in version 0.0.23.

   * **is_session_active**: This checks, whether the session is still active and should be called around every 10 seconds.
-  * **keep_alive**: Potentially, this call tells the API to no discard the session.
+  * **keep_alive**: Potentially, this call tells the API to not discard the session.
 The web app calls this end-point around every 30 seconds.

 ## Available plant data / stats